ishanpm/ishanpm.github.com/README.md

 [This page](/math) contains some nonsense about lambda calculus.
 Eventually, it'll be a full-fledged interactive theorem prover (hopefully).

+Here's a little [Monte Carlo board game AI](/montecarlo) that can play a few board games.
+See if you can beat it at Pentago!

 I made a cellular automaton called [Pulse2](https://github.com/ishanpm/pulse-ca), and then I made a [modular microprocessor unit](https://github.com/ishanpm/pulse-ca/wiki/Pulse2-processor) in that.

 My [itch.io page](https://woofmao.itch.io) has some of my other games.